line/kotlin-jdsl/docs/en/faq/how-kotlin-jdsl-is-different-from-jooq-and-querydsl.md

 Unlike jOOQ and QueryDSL, Kotlin JDSL does not generate a `Metadata Model (code generation) for writing queries.

+There are several disadvantages to using the code generation approach

+1. increases project initial setup complexity
+2. adds metadata generation to the normal build process

-If you use code generation, you'll have to do the following:
+As an example of #2, you'll have to do the following:

 ```
-Modify tables and entities →
+1. Modify tables and entities
-Entity modification causes compile errors →
+2. Entity modification causes compile errors
-Run Maven or Gradle task to regenerate the metadata model →
+3. Run Maven or Gradle task to regenerate the metadata model
-Write query based on modified entity
+4. Write query based on modified entity
 ```

 Then you might think about trying JPQL yourself, but that might not be a good idea.